bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 #Get Started with LUIS: The Basics

-In contrast to applications using Cognitive Services’ other APIs which are created on a development platform such as Visual Studio or Android Studio, LUIS lets you build your applications by using the LUIS web interface.
+LUIS lets you build your applications by using the LUIS web interface.
 No coding needed other than the ability to interpret and use the returned JSON types in your application.
+It is also possible to use the [LUIS REST API](https://dev.projectoxford.ai/docs/services/56d95961e597ed0f04b76e58/) for automation of applications.

 ###Using LUIS for the first time